 Additionally, according to the Harvard School of Public Health, Department of Nutrition, “Together with regular physical activity and not smoking, our analyses suggest that over 80% of coronary heart disease, 70% of stroke, and 90% of type 2 diabetes can be avoided by healthy food choices that are consistent with the traditional Mediterranean diet.”

 The reason this diet method first became popular and gained notoriety in the U.S. is actually because of the spread of heart disease.
-According to the Center of Disease Control and Prevention (CDC), heart disease is the leading cause of death in the United States.
+According to the Center for Disease Control and Prevention (CDC), heart disease is the leading cause of death in the United States.
 Roughly 610,000 people die of heart disease every year.
 That is 1 in 4 people!
 Unfortunately, as American’s continue to struggle with obesity these numbers get bigger.

 In the early 20th century, as heart disease was first being understood by doctors and scientists, researchers began to look at different populations and how they were affected by this disease.
-It soon became clear that those living in places like Southern Italy and the island of Crete in Greece experienced far less instances of heart disease than in the U.S.
+It soon became clear that those living in places like Southern Italy and the island of Crete in Greece experienced far fewer instances of heart disease than in the U.S.

 That got the food scientists and researchers thinking—could their diets have something to do with this?

 To date, there have been roughly 3000 studies affirming the positive effects of the Mediterranean diet.
-Within these studies, there are several conclusive long term human trials studies on the healthy benefits of the diet.
+Within these studies, there are several conclusive long term human trials studies on the health benefits of the diet.

-One study worth noting was conducted in 2013 and called “PREDIMED” or Primary Prevention of Cardiovascular Disease with Mediterranean Diet.
+One study worth noting was conducted in 2013 and called “PREDIMED” or Primary Prevention of Cardiovascular Disease with the Mediterranean Diet.

 This randomized study monitored 7447 participants who were considered “high risk” for cardiovascular disease (CVD) over a five-year period.
 The study included three groups: